samipfjo/OpenSmartBattery/README.md

 ### About
 This started as a soft fork of [iam4722202468's ThinkpadBattery project](https://github.com/iam4722202468/ThinkpadBattery), but after sending a few pull requests I decided to do a (more or less) complete rewrite.

-**Like `ThinkpadBattery`, OpenSmartBattery is still signifcantly lacking in basic functionality and should be considered alpha or pre-alpha in its current state**
+**Like `ThinkpadBattery`, OpenSmartBattery is still signifcantly lacking in basic functionality and should be considered alpha or pre-alpha in its current state.
+I will continue adding features when time allows.
+Pull requests are welcome!**

 ### Configuration
 Configuration of most values is done in `lib/OpenSmartBattery/config.hpp`. `config::HardwareConfig::Pins` should give you a good idea of the hardware configuration needed until I get around to writing a guide.